zbpetersbuf/CP1-24-HW6/README.md

 All functions must also include docstrings and unit tests for pytest using the pytest fixture in `test_preparation.py`

 ## Task group 3 data presentation (max 4 members)
-Work on a single data analysis Jupyter notebook using functions from `preparation.py` that contain for each task below only *one plot*:
+Work on a single data analysis Jupyter notebook called `data_analysis.ipynb` using functions from `preparation.py` that contain for each task below only *one plot*:

 - One plot with the original frequency information with the removed part being highlighted (1 member per picture due Monday 2024-11-18 2pm)
 - One plot with the cleaned-up image (1 member per picture due Monday 2024-11-18 2pm)